Apurba-Khanra1999/CloudBook-DigitalPad/docs/blueprint.md

 # CloudBook

 An elegant, focused note-taking application built on Next.js.
-CloudBook emphasizes clarity, speed, and a minimalist writing experience with folders, tags, and search.
-Authentication is handled via Stack and JWT cookies, and the data model is ready for PostgreSQL integration.
+CloudBook emphasizes clarity, speed, and a minimalist writing experience with folders, tags, search, pinning, and theme control.
+Authentication is handled via Stack and JWT cookies, and data is stored in PostgreSQL.

 ## Overview

 - Purpose: Provide a calm, structured notebook for everyday writing and organization.
 - Scope: Notes, folders, tags, instant search, and simple, reliable editing.
-- Current State: Frontend-first app with mock notes; database and API wiring are prepared but not yet fully integrated in production.
+- Current State: Notes are backed by PostgreSQL via Next.js API routes.
+Authentication uses Stack and JWT cookies.
+The UI includes pinning and a dark/light theme toggle.

 ## Tech Stack